jerryhopper/dockserv/README.md

 This is a quick & dirty docker-webhosting solution with extra security provided by bunkerized nginx. i am sometimes in need of setting up some application on a small vps, vm or baremetal server - and needed a extra layer of security.

+The extra security comes from the very flexible and configurable bunkerized nginx images.
+Ratelimiting, Badbehaviour, Modsecurity and crowdsec will help to protect your website from bad actors spending your precious resources.
+More info on bunkerized nginx can be found here : https://github.com/bunkerity/bunkerized-nginx

 ## How to use/setup the reverse proxy